Overview

 Contract # - Contract #, can select but not edit.

-Contract Vendor - Contract Vendor name, cannot edit.
+Contract Vendor - Contract Vendor name.
+This field is not editable.

-End Date - Contract end date, cannot edit.
+End Date - Contract end date.
+This field is not editable.

 Vendor